gecio/gecio.github.io/docs/_imke/about/index.en.md

 ![iMKE platform](imke-platform.png)

 The worker-nodes of a customer cluster are dedicated VMs in the openstack tenant of a customer.
 The machine-controller automatically creates VMs there and adds them as worker-nodes to the cluster.
-It scales the number of nodes up or down as required and will perform any changes to a Node-Deployment as a rolling upgrade to minimize downtime.
+It scales the number of nodes up or down as required and will perform any changes to a Machine Deployment as a rolling upgrade to minimize downtime.

 ## Certifications